labmonkey/satisfactory-signs-image-builder/Readme.md

 **Take this project as it is.
 It was my fun proof of concept side project and I am not intending to maintain it.
 It is quite simple so it can be easily modified.**

-Example of 64x64 image built with 1m Signs:
+Example of an 64x64 image built with 1m Signs:

 ![Preview](preview.png "Example of 64x64 image")